hamdanmahmoud/hamdanmahmoud/README.md

-## Young gun, fresh graduate and proud engineer
+## Fresh graduate and proud engineer

 ### Interested in: